 The University expects all students to participate fully in the learning opportunities offered by their course of study and encourages all students to take advantage of additional opportunities for development, both personally and academically.
-As part of this, attendance at lectures is an expectation.
-(We also believe that note-taking (as in lectures) is itself a valuable skill.)
+As part of this, attendance at lectures and seminars is an expectation.
+(We also believe that note-taking (as in lectures and seminars) is itself a valuable skill.)

-Should you wish to make your own recording of an online or face-to-face lecture (in any format, whether audio or audio-visual) you must seek the permission of the lecturer before the lecture begins and you will need to explain the reason for wishing to record the session.
+Should you wish to make your own recording of an online or face-to-face lecture (in any format, whether audio or audio-visual) you must seek the permission of the lecturer before the session begins and you will need to explain the reason for wishing to record the session.
 Seminars or workshops should not be recorded without permission of all participants who contribute.

-The University recognises that recording can form a reasonable adjustment for students with disabilities under the Equality Act 2010.
-If you wish to record lectures or other learning opportunities in order to make the information more accessible to you due to a disability or learning difference, please contact Disability Services or the University Mental Health Co-ordinators for advice on ways the University can support you on firstname.lastname@example.org or email@example.com .
-If Disability Services or the University Mental Health Co-ordinators have notified your department that recording lectures will support your learning, you will not need to seek the permission of the lecturer before the lecture begins, but recordings must not be distributed in any format.
+The University recognises that recording can form a reasonable adjustment for disabled students under the Equality Act 2010.
+If you wish to record lectures or another learning opportunity in order to make the information more accessible to you due to a disability or learning difference, please contact Wellbeing Support Services at https://warwick.ac.uk/services/wss/.
+If Wellbeing Support Services have notified your department that recording lectures will support your learning, you will not need to seek the permission of the lecturer before the lecture begins, but recordings or transcripts must not be distributed in any format.

 Approved by the Senate on 17 March 2021